vickeyshrestha/ap0004_TicTacToe/readme.md

 <h1>running the app locally</h1>

-<p> Running the app is pretty straight forward.
-Just clone the app and run the main function using your favorite IDE.
-The main file is located in TicTacToeGame.java</p>
+<p> Running the app is pretty straightforward.
+Being a standalone Java application, all you have to do is clone the app and run the main function</p>

 <h1> Troubleshooting</h1>